5 Surprising Benefits of Getting a College Degree

 You’ll have better career opportunities

 - Having a college degree opens the door to promotions and opportunities that just aren’t available to those without a degree.
 The academic, professional and personal skills developed during your years of college can help you stand out in the competitive sea of job applicants and peers up for the same job or promotion.
 In addition to the better career opportunities a college degree brings, it will also benefit your family.
 These jobs will likely come with employment benefits such as healthcare, retirement investment, travel and other perks.
 Look at a college degree as an investment in the future of you and your family.

-- You may become four times less likely to get sick
+You may become less likely to get sick

-- Wealth, health, and a job you love—with a college degree in a field you’re passionate about, you could join the 45% of U.S. workers who reported being satisfied with their jobs in 2015.
+- Wealth, health, and a job you love—with a college degree in a field you’re passionate about, you could join the 51% of U.S. workers who reported being satisfied with their jobs in 2015.
 You’re more likely to enjoy your job as a college graduate.
 The higher income, employment benefits, and advancement opportunities that come from a college degree all lead to better job satisfaction.
 In addition, a college degree also gives you the freedom and flexibility to pursue a career that truly interests and inspires you.